Conor Hazard

-He has previously spent time out on loan at Falkirk, Partick Thistle, Dundee (on two separate spells) and Finnish side HJK Helsinki, with whom he won the 2022 Veikkausliiga.
+He previously played for Celtic, where he was part of the team that won the 2020 Scottish Cup final, and spent time out on loan at Falkirk, Partick Thistle, Dundee (on two separate spells) and Finnish side HJK Helsinki, with whom he won the 2022 Veikkausliiga and played in the UEFA Europa League.

 Club career

 Celtic

 Hazard started his career with Cliftonville before joining Celtic, his boyhood club, in July 2014.

 At the beginning of the 2017–18 season, Brendan Rodgers promoted Hazard to the Celtic first-team squad as third choice goalkeeper behind Craig Gordon and Dorus de Vries.
 On 8 September 2017, Hazard signed a new four-year contract with the then Scottish champions.

 Loans

 In January 2018, Hazard moved on loan to Scottish Championship club Falkirk.
 He made his professional debut in a 3–1 victory over Brechin City on 6 February 2018.

 Hazard moved on loan to another Scottish Championship club, Partick Thistle, in January 2019.
 He helped his side reach the quarter-finals of the Scottish Cup, taking Hearts to a replay where Hazard saved a penalty kick but conceded a late goal, the team ultimately losing 2–1 to exit the tournament.

 Hazard joined Dundee on an emergency loan in October 2019, replacing regular starter Jack Hamilton who was out after having his appendix removed.
 Hazard played five games with Dundee before returning to Celtic in November following Hamilton's return.
 After impressing Dundee manager James McPake during his short stint with the club, Hazard was brought back to the Dark Blues on loan for the rest of the season in January.
 Hazard again took the starting spot in February, and only conceded one goal in his next six games, grabbing five consecutive clean sheets in the process.
 However, both Hazard's and Dundee's great run was cut short due to the COVID-19 pandemic, causing the season to be ended early in April 2020.